» Request a Second Opinion

 With regards to laparoscopy I visited numerous centres in the world and I was very fortunate to be personally trained by the pioneers in laparoscopy surgery in the world.

-These include Claude ABoo, Bertrand Guillonneau, Professor Valencian, Indupi Gul and Chris Eden.
+These include Claude Abbou, Bertrand Guillonneau, Professor Valencian, Indupi Gul and Chris Eden.

-They’re the world authorities on laparoscopic surgery, three or four of them have actually personally taught me how to laparoscopic surgery.
+They’re world leaders on laparoscopic surgery, three or four of them have actually personally taught me how to laparoscopic surgery.

 I conducted a workshop in Australia and was one of the first surgeons in Australia to do this.